 IgG-based immune reactions tend to be much slower than those associated with allergies .
 However, that doesn’t make food sensitivities any less bothersome.

 If you suspect you may have a food sensitivity, consider taking the Everlywell at-home Food Sensitivity Test.

 At the end of the day, almost any food can trigger a sensitive reaction—it all depends on your unique biological system.
 But for most people, these foods are the common culprits behind any IgG-related intolerances :

 To discover food sensitivity triggers, an IgG blood test can point the way.
-After receiving the results, it’s time to try an elimination diet.
+After receiving the results, it’s time to try a two-part elimination diet or temporary elimination and add-back challenge.
 In other words, you can try eliminating and slowly reintroducing a portion of food to your plate.
 This step can help determine if that food is truly the cause of an IgG-related food sensitivity.

 Immediate hives?
 Instant rashes?
 Difficulty breathing after eating?
 Any of these food allergy symptoms could signal that you’re facing an IgE immune response.

 IgE antibodies are the body’s primary immune response against a foreign substance.
 When the immune system sees an ingested, inhaled, or even touched substance as a threat, it will quickly send IgE antibodies to trigger a direct allergic reaction.
 Usually, this reaction is more severe and more immediate than symptoms that occur with food sensitivities.